rjerue/Storage-Analytics/README.md

 1. Install [JDK8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) for your platform.
 2. Install [Scala] (https://www.scala-lang.org/download/) for your platform.
 Tested using 2.12.0
 3. Install [Scala Build Tool](http://www.scala-sbt.org/download.html) for your platform.
 Tested using 0.13.13
+4. Install [Node](https://nodejs.org/en/) for your platform.
-4. Clone this repository
+5. Clone this repository
-5. run `npm install` to install dependencies.
+6. Run `npm install` to install dependencies.
-6. Run the app with `sbt run` and wait for webpack to do its thing.
+7. Run the app with `sbt run` and wait for webpack to do its thing.
-7. View [http://localhost:9000/](http://localhost:9000/) in your browser
+8. View [http://localhost:9000/](http://localhost:9000/) in your browser
-8. If you need to make changes, delete the `app/assets/javascrips/build` folder.
+9. If you need to make changes, delete the `app/assets/javascrips/build` folder.
+If you run into webpack issues, try installing it globally with `npm install -g webpack` and reboot your PC.